Annabdoan/it1901/readme.md

 ### Building and running the project:
 Note:

 This project is built up with maven.
 If maven is not installed, GitPod can be used.
-Click the GitPod icon on top and you are ready to run the project.
+Click the GitPod icon on top, and you are ready to run the project.